JamesTashi/JamesTashireposite/README.md

 My website!

-Do not clone or modify my contents.
+Do not clone (fork) or modify my contents.

 If you are an editor, please contact me for any changes.